 The main purpose of the survey was to investigate the structure of the contracts that were intended to be implemented as 'microequity', as described by clients who were provided with financing.
-Figures 8, 9 and 10 illustrate the results.
+Figures 9, 10 and 11 in the appendix illustrate the results.
 It is clear that NRSP had started implementing the product as an equity-based contract, for which there was a pre-agreed profit- and loss-sharing ratio of 20-80 (with the entrepreneur sharing 20% of their monthly profits with NRSP, and keeping 80% for themselves).
-As observed in Figure 8, when asked what the 'profit-sharing ratio' was between them and NRSP, 50% of respondents answered "80-20", which reflects the actual profit- and loss-sharing ratio; post-survey follow-up conversations with enumerators suggested a lack of comprehension of this question.
+As observed in Figure 9, when asked what the 'profit-sharing ratio' was between them and NRSP, 50% of respondents answered "80-20", which reflects the actual profit- and loss-sharing ratio with which the program started.
+Over 30% of respondents, however, stated that they did not know the profit-sharing ratio; post-survey follow-up conversations with enumerators suggested a lack of comprehension of this question.
 In hindsight, this reflects many entrepreneurs' inability to understand a question about sharing ratios when the way in which the product was being implemented at the time of the survey very much resembled a conventional fixed-repayment debt product.
-The next graph in Figure 8 again provides evidence that the way the contracts were being implemented in the field at the time of the survey mirrored a conventional debt contract with one set of standard terms and conditions implemented by all NRSP field staff.
+The next graph in Figure 9 again provides evidence that the way the contracts were being implemented in the field at the time of the survey mirrored a conventional debt contract with one set of standard terms and conditions implemented by all NRSP field staff.
 Here, it is clear that the repayment payment frequency was monthly for all entrepreneurs.
 While this is not sufficient evidence in itself that the product being offered was not equity-like, some variation in payment frequency might have been expected if a true equity-like product was being implemented.